Radiant barrier: Roofs and attics

 The most common application for a radiant barrier is as a facing for attics.
 For a traditional shingle/tile/iron roof, radiant barriers may be applied beneath the rafters or trusses and under the roof decking.
 This application method has the radiant barrier sheets draped beneath the trusses of rafters, creating a small air space above with the radiant barrier facing into the entire interior attic space below.
 Reflective foil laminate is a product commonly used as the radiant barrier sheet.

-Another method of applying radiant barrier to the roof in new construction is to use a radiant barrier that is pre-laminated to OSB panels or roof sheathing.
+Another method of applying a radiant barrier to a roof in new construction is to use a radiant barrier that is pre-laminated to OSB panels or roof sheathing.
 Manufacturers of this installation method often tout the savings in labor costs in using a product that serves as roof decking and radiant barrier in one.

-To apply radiant barrier in an existing attic, a radiant barrier may be stapled to the underside of the roof rafters.
+To apply a radiant barrier in an existing attic, it may be stapled to the underside of the roof rafters.
 This method offers the same benefits as the draped method in that dual air spaces are provided.
 However, it is essential that the vents be allowed to remain open to prevent moisture from being trapped in the attic.
 In general, it is preferred to have the radiant barrier applied SHINY SIDE DOWN to the underside of the roof with an air space facing down; thus dust won't defeat it, as would be the case of a SHINY SIDE UP barrier.